YanwuZeng/diverge3/bin_ubuntu16/README.md

-This binary is prepared on ubuntu 16.04.1 LTS.
+This binary is prepared on ubuntu 16.04.1 LTS with qt3.

 The current ubuntu only include qt4, but DIVERGE is developed under qt2/3.
 There are a lot work to port.